 - Information about stocks and/or securities ownership and/or purchases/transfers (e.g., whether an individual owns or has recently purchased or sold shares in a particular corporation or other business entity)

-- Information about other financial transactions
+- Information about other types of purchases or transactions

 - Web browsing activity and/or history

 - Search history

 - Other information about an individual’s interactions with a website, application, or advertisement (including, but not limited to, errors and/or suspicious activity)

 - Domain names and/or URLs of personal blogs, social media pages/feeds, or other online profiles